-There are no rules against parking here unless there is a sign that says otherwise.
+There are no rules against parking here unless a sign says otherwise.

 Of course, you need to be mindful of any lines that may be on the road and that you're not blocking anyone's drive, but normally it's fair game.

-If you are parked in a council car park or on a regulated street, then you will be given an extra 10 minutes beyond when your time expires to return to your vehicle.
+If you are parked in a council car park or on a regulated street, you will be given an extra 10 minutes before your time expires to return to your vehicle.

 This rule has been in play since 2015 but does not apply to privately run car parks.

 Always be sure to buy a ticket though, as there will be no leeway if a warden spots your car parked and you haven't paid for the privilege to be there.